Tyrrrz/CliWrap/Readme.md

 #### Pull-based event stream

 Besides executing a command as a task, **CliWrap** also supports an alternative model, in which the execution is represented as an event stream.
-This lets you start a command and react to the events it produces in real-time.
+This lets you start a process and react to the events it produces in real-time.

 Those events are: